soltesz-lab/ca1/README.txt

-README for ca1.hoc
+README for main.hoc
-For detailed information, view Model_Manual.pdf Produced by: marianne.case@uci.edu 2010
+For detailed information, view Model_Manual.pdf Produced by: marianne.bezaire@gmail.com 2016

 PURPOSE OF CODE:
 This code creates a scalable network of cells and runs a simulation.